Color Mismatches in Stereoscopic Video: Real-World Dataset and Deep Correction Method: Introduction

+Despite the rapid development of deep learning, we think that the potential of neural networks is not yet fully utilized for the color-correction task.
+We developed a new deep method that transfers color by leveraging estimated correspondences.
+Given two input images, we computed an optical flow operator and a binary confidence map.
+The network then extracts features from input images, matches target and reference features using estimated optical flow, and passes these features along with a confidence map to a U-Net~\cite{ronneberger2015u} decoder.
+This is different from the Croci~\etal work~\cite{croci2021deep} that used an end-to-end neural network to solve both color-correction and correspondence-estimation tasks.
+We will show that our method demonstrates better results.

+Existing color-transfer methods considered different color-distortion models.
+Evaluation on known models is usually used to find the upper bound of the methods' quality.
+But how do the methods generalize to unseen distortions?
+To explore this, we not only used the conventional artificial dataset, but also used our real-world dataset for an evaluation of eight methods.
+For trainable methods, we considered two training procedures---with deterministic and probabilistic distortion models---to find that that allows for better generalization.
+Our experiments showed that the probabilistic approach improved generalization to real-world videos.
+On the artificial dataset, our method was ranked the best by all quality-assessment methods with both training procedures.
+However, on the real-world data, all methods, which consider different non-trivial distortion models, performed worse than simple global methods.
+We demonstrated that this discrepancy was due to domain shift between the distortion model used in methods' development and a real-world distortion model.

-In this paper, we propose a real-world dataset of stereoscopic videos for color-mismatch correction as well as a method for color-mismatch correction of stereoscopic images.
-We also compared eight color-mismatch-correction methods on an artificial dataset and our real-world dataset.
-The code and datasets are at \url{https://github.com/egorchistov/color-transfer/}.
+Our contributions are summarized as follows: (1) We filmed a real-world dataset of stereoscopic videos.
+(2) We developed a new method for color correction.
+(3) We compared eight color-correction methods on two datasets.
+(4) We further demonstrate the discrepancies between results on these datasets.
+The code and datasets are at \url{https://github.com/egorchistov/color-transfer}.